ChimeHQ/Extendable/README.md

 ## Global Connection

-Setting up an ExtensionKit extension can be confusing, and requires a fair amount of boilerplate. `ConnectableExtension` makes it easier to manage the global host connection.
+Setting up an ExtensionKit extension can be confusing and requires a fair amount of boilerplate. `ConnectableExtension` makes it easier to manage the global host connection.

 ```swift
 @main